-Why do You Need Sick Bags?
+Why Do You Need Sick Bags?

 Live Well Health Essentials Sick Bags are a convenient way to reduce mess if you or someone you are with starts vomiting.
-Keeping sick bags in places likely to where they may be needed to make your life easier.
+Keeping sick bags in places likely to where they may be needed is ideal to make your life easier.

 Places we recommend keeping sick bags are:

 - In your car, the side doors front and back plus the glove compartment.